 Ethnic Mongolians in Tokyo hold anti-China protests for imposing language policy

-Tokyo [Japan] September 5 (ANI): Ethnic Mongolians living in Japan protested in front of the Chinese Embassy in Tokyo against the China's policy to forcibly push Mandarin-language education in Inner Mongolia, an autonomous region in northern China.
+Tokyo [Japan], September 6 (ANI): Ethnic Mongolians living in Japan protested in front of the Chinese embassy in Tokyo against the policy to forcibly push Mandarin-language education in Inner Mongolia, an autonomous region in northern China.